jasongonzales23/jason-gonzales-mdb/README.md

 I discovered a weird bug where Tailwind doesn't work reliably when you assign fixed pixel measurements via template literals, so I had to use the `style` property of React components to set fixed heights and widths.
 Bizarre.
 I'm not super familiar with Tailwind, but was surprised to run into this -- it set me back trying to figure out why my layouts would randomly stop looking the same.

-## Tests!

-I would always make a few integration tests.
-My stance on testing is integration tests > unit tests and that tests should support use-case coverage and not code coverage.
-I would have made more tests, but again time was short so I deprioritized this because I conceived of it as a prototype that could grow up to be a big boy someday.

 ## Filtering

 I opted for a very simple filter.
 You type the name and the results are the name where any of the typed characters are included in the name.